 “I draw and paint what is around me: landscape, garden, animals, treasured pieces of pottery...
 Through a range of media I try to shift these subjects into more imagined presences.
 My pictures are essentially about marks, colour, gaps, edges and punctuation combining to create atmosphere.

 Ann works closely with poets and her work has appeared in books and magazines.
 A number of her paintings have been hung at the Royal Academy Summer exhibition and her work is mostly in private collections.
-She is currently working on a book of her drawings.
+Her recently published book, WILD MARGINS Drawings and Inspirations, features around 60 drawings and is available through Amazon.